sthitapragyan001/bus-tracker/README.md

     ```sh
     npm run build
     ```
 2. Deploy the build directory to your server.
+3. For deploying to Github Pages npm run deploy.

 ## Usage
 1. Start the server: